-There are selected bus services from the airport that take you directly to hotels.
+Selected bus services from the airport take you directly to hotels.

 Go KL City Bus is a city bus service that takes you to the most popular locations, malls and stations free of cost.

-The KL Hop-on Hop-Off City Tour is an informative tour bus service with 23 designated stops near more than 40 attractions throughout Kuala Lumpur.
+An informative tour bus service with 23 designated stops near more than 40 attractions throughout Kuala Lumpur is the KL Hop-on Hop-Off City Tour.

 Grab and EasyTaxi are the most popular apps in KL that provide all the information related to the driver, estimated fare and time.
 Uber is available in KL too.